Com-Lum/MMM-RMV/README.md

         position: 'top_right',
         config: {
                 apiKey: '', // see chapter below
-                stationId: '', // for example: '3000001' - 'Frankfurt (Main) Hauptwache'
+                stationId: '3000001', // for example: '3000001' - 'Frankfurt (Main) Hauptwache'
-                fDestination1: '', // for example 'Wiesbaden Hauptbahnhof' for S8/S9'
+                fDestination1: 'Wiesbaden Hauptbahnhof', // for example 'Wiesbaden Hauptbahnhof' for S8/S9' }
     }
-    }

  ...

+With this configuration at least the S8/S9 trains should appear demonstrating that not the end point of the journey is important but the final station of the train.

 2. Configuration including optional parameters within `config.js`: